metafloor/bwip-js/README.md

 <a name="react-native"></a>
 ## React Native

-React-native has considerable legacy build environments that are not compatible with the modern `exports` map in `package.json`.
-For this reason, it is recommended to install the react-native package `@bwip-js/react-native`.
+When using React Native, it is recommended to install the react-native package `@bwip-js/react-native`.

 The react-native module provides a specialized version of the `toBuffer()` method, called `toDataURL()`.
 The return value is an object with the following properties:

 - `height` : The height of the image, in pixels.
 - `width` : The width of the image, in pixels.